oloomi/ng-23s-mutation/README.md

-# case-study
+# 23S rRNA mutant alleles
-A biological case study for application of multi-mapping resolution
+A biological case study for application of PROM multi-mapping resolution.